First Liberian Civil War: Peacemaking attempts (1990)

 A series of peacemaking conferences in regional capitals followed.
 There were meetings in Bamako in November 1990, Lomé in January 1991, and Yamoussoukro in June–October 1991.
-But the first seven peace conferences, including the Yamoussoukro I-IV processes failed.
+The first seven peace conferences failed, including the Yamoussoukro I-IV processes.
 In November 1990, ECOWAS invited the principal Liberian players to meet in Banjul, Gambia to form a government of national unity.

 The negotiated settlement established the Interim Government of National Unity (IGNU), led by Dr. Amos Sawyer, leader of the LPP.
 Bishop Ronald Diggs of the Liberian Council of Churches became vice president.
-However, Taylor's NPFL refused to attend the conference.
+Taylor's NPFL refused to attend the conference.
 Within days, hostilities resumed.
 ECOMOG was reinforced in order to protect the interim government.
-Sawyer was able to establish his authority over most of Monrovia, but the rest of Liberia was in the hands of various factions of the NPFL or of local gangs.
+Sawyer was able to establish his authority over most of Monrovia, but the rest of Liberia was in the hands of factions of the NPFL, or local gangs.

 ULIMO

-The United Liberation Movement of Liberia for Democracy (ULIMO) was formed in June 1991 by supporters of the late President Samuel K. Doe and former Armed Forces of Liberia (AFL) fighters who had taken refuge in Guinea and Sierra Leone.
+In June 1991, the United Liberation Movement of Liberia for Democracy (ULIMO) was formed by supporters of the late President Samuel K. Doe and former Armed Forces of Liberia (AFL) fighters who had taken refuge in Guinea and Sierra Leone.
 It was led by Raleigh Seekie, a deputy Minister of Finance in the Doe government.

-After fighting alongside the Sierra Leonean army against the Revolutionary United Front (RUF), ULIMO forces entered western Liberia in September 1991.
-The group scored significant gains in areas held by another rebel group – the National Patriotic Front of Liberia (NPFL), notably around the diamond mining areas of Lofa and Bomi counties.
+In September 1991, after fighting alongside the Sierra Leonean army against the Sierra Leonean Revolutionary United Front (RUF) rebels, ULIMO forces entered western Liberia.
+The group scored significant gains in areas held by another rebel group – Taylor's National Patriotic Front of Liberia (NPFL), notably around the diamond mining areas of Lofa and Bomi counties.

-From its outset, ULIMO was beset with internal divisions and the group effectively broke into two separate militias in 1994: ULIMO-J, an ethnic Krahn faction led by General Roosevelt Johnson and ULIMO-K, a Mandingo-based faction led by Alhaji G.V.
+From its outset, ULIMO was beset with internal divisions.
+In 1994, the group effectively broke into two separate militias: The ULIMO-J, an ethnic Krahn faction led by General Roosevelt Johnson; and the ULIMO-K, a Mandingo-based faction led by Alhaji G.V.
 Kromah.

-The group was alleged to have committed serious violations of human rights, both before and after its breakup.
+ULIMO was alleged to have committed serious violations of human rights, both before and after its breakup.